-- a. a formal talk, often in order to sell something or get support for a proposal - b. you use your money in a way that you hope will increase its value - c. a start up enterprise that is formed with the expectation and plan that a financial gain will result - d. reconsideration of a decision or opinion previously made - e. happen or exist at the same time
+- a. a formal talk, often in order to sell something or get support for a proposal - b. you use your money in a way that you hope will increase its value - c. a start up enterprise that is formed with the expectation and plan that a financial gain will result - d. a reconsideration of a decision or opinion previously made - e. happen or exist at the same time

 - A: Have you started with the construction project? - B: Not yet.
 I am still making a plan.
-I will do a presentation on it during the conference. - A: I see.
-Do you think you will have it finished by the end of this month? - B: I'm halfway so I will have completed the project before then.
+I will have a presentation on this during the conference. - A: I see.
+Do you think you'll be able to finish it by the end of this month? - B: I'm halfway so I will have completed the project before then.
 I am doing the best I can knowing that this is a good business venture for the company. - A: That's a good idea.
 I'm sure a lot of our clients will invest on this simultaneously.
 I still remember the last time you had a project proposal.
-Everybody was impressed and the majority invested without a second thought. - B: Yes, I hope that many will invest in this too.
+Everybody was impressed and majority invested without a second thought. - B: I do hope, many will invest on this, too.